 Every year, around New Year’s, it seems the feeling of declinism is strong.
 But thankfully my year didn’t ring out that way.
-In honor of all the beautiful places I saw this year I wanted to countdown the 5 best.
-From coffeeshops and clubs in the Balkans to parks in Amsterdam, I wanted to share how experiencing different cultures, history, and environments made 2015 a year I’ll never forget.
+In honor of all the beautiful places, I saw this year I wanted to countdown the five best travel destinations.
+From coffee shops and clubs in the Balkans to parks in Amsterdam, I wanted to share how experiencing different cultures, history, and environments made 2015 a year I’ll never forget.

 5. ZLATNA RIBICA – SARAJEVO, BiH